Desiree Perez: Board memberships

 Perez is on the board of several non-profits, including Reform Alliance, United Justice Coalition, and the Parent Company.

 Personal life

 In 1994, Perez was arrested for conspiracy to distribute narcotics.

 She received a sentence of five years probation, but was later charged with violating her parole.
 The violation led to nine months in prison in 1999.

 In 2021, then-president Donald Trump pardoned Perez of the charges, citing her efforts to "turn her life around."
 Following the pardon, Perez expressed her gratitude.

 Perez is married to the co-founder and President of Roc Nation Sports, Juan Perez.
-The couple lives in New York City.
+The couple reside in New York City.